From solo travelers to couples, families, and groups, here are the most reliable, enjoyable camper trailers for road trips and overland adventures.

 - A fair amount of storage room

 - Solid, functional window and bug shades

 - The bed padding isn’t plush or innately comfortable

 - It lacks an outdoor shower and sink

 Best Runner-Up: Winnebago Micro Minnie 2306BHS

-This Micro Minnie model ($29,977) is a luxurious choice for family or group trips to haul behind an SUV or half-ton truck.
+Winnebago’s Micro Minnie model ($24,977) is a luxurious choice for family or group trips to haul behind an SUV or half-ton truck.
 The layout includes an easy-to-use Murphy bed with a regular queen-size mattress and windows for cross-ventilation.

 Beneath, the pass-through storage has an insulated door, which is clutch with the bed directly above.
 The dinette has a push-down table that converts into another bed.

 The kitchen is complete with a microwave, refrigerator, and three-burner cooktop.
 The deep barn sink can be capped off with a cutting board that sits flush with the counter.
 Another flip-up bunk bed creates additional storage for bulky equipment like bikes.
 And the bathroom features tons of storage space for linens and headroom in the shower.